when to transplant avocado seed from water to soil 1

 When you have an avocado plant that is about 6-12 inches tall, it is time to start thinking about moving it from water to soil.
 You will want to do this when the roots have filled up the container and are starting to come out of the drainage holes.
 If you wait too long, the roots will become pot-bound and it will be difficult to transplant.

-When to move avocado plant from water to soil
+when to move avocado plant from water to soil

 Here are a few things to keep in mind when making the transition: